-Can you defeat the resilient Mujahadeen fighters and create a stable and lasting communist Afghan nation on the USSR’s southern border?
+Welcome to the Great Game, Cold War version.
+“Save Afghanistan, Comrade!” pits you as the Soviets and the Democratic Republic of Afghanistan against the rebellious Mujahadeen for dominance in Afghanistan.
+Can you defeat them and create a stable and lasting communist Afghan nation on the USSR’s southern border?
 Or will you, like Brezhnev’s Soviet Union, find the Mujahadeen to be a stubborn and ultimately indomitable enemy?
 You begin in December 1979.
 Amin is dead, Karmal in power, but unexpectedly the Afghan army and security forces have essentially dissolved.

 COMRADE: REESTABLISH ORDER, CRUSH MUJAHADEEN RESISTANCE, AND REBUILD THE AFGHAN POLICE AND ARMY!!!

 Below left: Soviet Mechanized Rifle and Airborne regiments; Soviet helicopter gunships; Afghan army regiment.
 Soviet units are powerful but alienate the local citizenry (what Afghan farmer wants Soviet mechanized rifle units churning up his fields???)

 Below right: your ENEMY!
 Local Mujahadeen chieftain: these local chiefs and warlords gather provincial support to oppose you.
 To Massoud’s right: three formations of Mujahadeen, and below him, a foreign fighter contingent.
 In 1986, the Mujahadeen will begin using CIA-provided “Stinger” shoulder held anti-aircraft weapons.
 You won’t know if you’re facing a “Stinger!” or “No Stinger” counter until your helicopters fly in their vicinity…